SeldonIO/seldon-core/docs/source/contents/inference/index.md

 ### Find the Seldon Service Endpoint

- 1. If you are running Seldon locally via Docker compose by default the endpoint will be `0.0.0.0:9000`
+ 1. If you are running Seldon locally with Docker Compose, by default the endpoint will be `0.0.0.0:9000`
+    * This is set by the `ENVOY_DATA_PORT` environment variable
- 2. If you are running in Kubernetes Seldon creates a single Service `seldon-mesh` in the namespace Seldon is installed to, usually `seldon-mesh`.
-If this has be exposed via a load balancer this can be found via:
+ 2. If you are running in Kubernetes, Seldon creates a single `Service` called `seldon-mesh` in the namespace it is installed into, usually `seldon-mesh`.
+    If this is exposed via a load balancer, the appropriate address and port can be found via:

      ```bash
      kubectl get svc seldon-mesh -n seldon-mesh -o jsonpath='{.status.loadBalancer.ingress[0].ip}'